OpenArabicPE/authority-files/README.md

 ## to do

 - `@type='noAddName'` is missing whitespace between name components in some cases
+- NOT all periodicals from Jarāʾid have made it into OpenArabicPE.
+This needs to be fixed!
+E.g. t1r3024 and two more from Batavia.
+There are total of 548 missing IDs!
+    + `tei-biblstruct_merge-multiple-sources.xsl` seems to be in need of updating

+- XSLT for generating the mapping data needs to be improved (not very important to the workflow/tutorial)

-- deal with the problem of multiple unicode encodings for the same Arabic character.
+- **done** deal with the problem of multiple unicode encodings for the same Arabic character.
 This at least effects all instances of *alif maqṣūra*.
     + examples
         * `رضی` and `رضى`
         * `مصطفى` and `مصطفی`